 Services for the Basic Plan are covered under fee-for-service.
-Basic Plan members will not be enrolled in state-contracted HMOs.
+Basic Plan members will not be enrolled in state-contracted HMOs (health maintenance organizations).

 As of March 19, 2011, new enrollment into the Basic Plan ended.
 The Basic Plan will continue for members already enrolled in the Basic Plan.